Giorgio Vanni: 2016–2019: YouTube success and Toon Tunz

-In 2018, he collaborated on Dj Matrix and Matt Joe's album Musica da giostra - Volume 5 providing vocals for a new dance song called Supereroi.
-He also wrote and composed new opening themes for different television networks (after years of inactivity); two new songs for Mediaset, Lupin ladro full-time and Rubami ancora il cuore for Lupin the Third Part 5.
-He also provided vocals for Energia ardente and Limit Break, the Italian versions of Cardfight!!
-Vanguard: Asia Circuit's Japanese opening and ending themes.
-He later composed and provided vocals for Gormiti the Legend is Back, for the Italian network television RAI.
+In 2018, Vanni collaborated on Dj Matrix and Matt Joe's album Musica da giostra - Volume 5, providing vocals for the dance track Supereroi.
+Returning to television themes after years of inactivity, he wrote and composed Lupin ladro full-time and Rubami ancora il cuore for Mediaset's broadcast of Lupin the Third Part 5.
+He also performed Energia ardente and Limit Break, the Italian opening and ending themes for Cardfight!!
+Vanguard: Asia Circuit.
+Additionally, he composed and sang Gormiti the Legend is Back for the RAI network.

-In 2019, he collaborated with Dj Matrix and Matt Joe again on their album Musica da giostra - Volume 6, with a new song called Onda dopo onda.
+In 2019, he collaborated again with Dj Matrix and Matt Joe on Musica da giostra - Volume 6 with the song Onda dopo onda.

-Since January 2019, Giorgio revealed that he and Max Longhi are working on a new album.
-Meanwhile, the single Dragon Ball Super Kame Hame Ha is released in a limited "special edition" on its 45th vinyl.
-The release was a non-profit initiative, but it was to raise profit for the Italian web radio RadioAnimati which Vanni had often collaborated with.
+In early 2019, Vanni announced that he and Max Longhi were working on a new album.
+Concurrently, a limited "special edition" vinyl of Dragon Ball Super Kame Hame Ha was released as a non-profit initiative to support the Italian web radio station RadioAnimati.

-On 18 April 2019, the artist reveals the name of the new album, Toon Tunz, on social media.
-The name is a pun on the word cartoon and Tunz Tunz (an easy way to refer to LoVa music cause its dance sound).
-It marked the first time his earlier and recent works, since 2016 up until 2019, were officially released.
+On 18 April 2019, Vanni announced the title of his new album, Toon Tunz.
+The title is a play on the words "cartoon" and "tunz tunz" (a slang term referring to the heavy bass of dance music).
+The album marked the first official release of his works produced between 2016 and 2019.